puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_cli/readme.md

 - RPC reads the entire device configuration, determines the coverage of the configuration by translation units and returns simple or complex output.
-User sets preferred output in RPC input.
-Simple output is default.
+The user can define a preferred output in RPC input.
+  The default is simple output.
 - Simple output contains one string that consists of all lines of the device configuration.
-Each line starts with '+' if it is covered or '-' if not and end with '\n' marker.
+Each line starts with '+' if it is covered or '-' if not and ends with a '\n' marker.
+- Complex output contains a list of commands.
+Each entry in the list includes the following fields:

+  * 'covered', which indicates whether the entire command is covered or not.
+  Can be either 'true' or 'false'.

-- Complex output contains a list of commands where each entry of the list contains fields 'command' with specific command, flag 'covered' that can be true or false and 'non-parsable-parts' that is visible only in the case that command is not covered and contains list of command parts that are not covered.
-If all parts of the command are not covered, then list contains just one word 'ALL' what means that whole command is not covered.
+  * 'non-parsable-parts', which is visible only if the entire command is not covered.
+Contains a list of those command parts that are not covered.
+If no parts of the command are covered, only contains the word 'ALL'.

+  * 'command', which includes the entire command.

 #### Simple output example